St. Louis Cardinals vs. Milwaukee Brewers Results, Stats, and Recap - September 16, 2020 Gametracker

-MILWAUKEE (AP) Adam Wainwright shook off an early home run and pitched a four-hitter, leading the St. Louis Cardinals past the Milwaukee Brewers 4-2 Wednesday in the first game of a doubleheader.
+St. Louis manager Mike Shildt ran the team in the opener.
+He missed the nightcap while serving a one-game suspension, imposed by Major League Baseball after tempers flared during the Brewers' 18-3 romp Tuesday night.

-Cardinals manager Mike Shildt ran the team in the opener.
-He was to miss the nightcap while serving a one-game suspension, imposed by Major League Baseball after tempers flared during the Brewers' 18-3 romp Tuesday night.
+Umpires warned both teams after Braun was hit by a pitch in the fifth inning.
+He was the third Milwaukee batter plunked in the game by Cards starter Johan Oviedo.
+Braun was at the center of the trouble the previous night when he hit Cardinals catcher Yadier Molina in the wrist during a swing.

-Wainwright (5-1) struck out nine in the seven-inning complete game as the Cardinals reached .500 in their bid for a spot in the expanded playoff field.
+Oviedo opened the game by hitting Avisail Garcia and then hit Keston Hiura in the third.

 Tyler O'Neill hit a solo homer in the second and Brad Miller's seventh homer, a solo drive in the sixth, put the Cardinals up 4-2.